July 20, 2012

 There was a young, white man in a black hat, sitting in the theater’s front row.
 He was there alone, sitting next to strangers for a midnight screening of the brand-new Batman movie.
 It was a full house.

-Just before the movie started, at 12:20am, he got a phone call on his cell — or pretended to, anyway.
+At 12:20am, just as the previews were finishing and the feature was about to start, he got a phone call on his cell — or pretended to, anyway.
 He got up, and left through the darkened theater’s side exit; nobody noticed him sliding a small, plastic clip under the door, to keep it from locking shut behind him.

 Three miles across Aurora, a phone at the University of Colorado Hospital started ringing: not an emergency line, but the one that could connect callers to the hospital’s staff.
 “How can I help you?” the administrator answered.